Actions and Detail Panel

 Wed, April 12, 2017, 7:00 PM – 8:30 PM MST

 His legacy is his photographs, and the purpose of his life's work continues to unfold.
-The panel will discuss plans on what the future holds to preserve such a respected true artist's work and the rare, stunning artwork collection he left behind.
+The panel, moderated by Stuler's daughter Sabina Kelly, will discuss plans on what the future holds to preserve such a respected true artist's work and the rare, stunning artwork collection he left behind.
+In addition to Sabina offering glimpses into her family life and who Jack was when he wasn't teaching or shooting, panelist Marilyn Hayes will be speaking about Jack from the perspective of a colleague and Neil Miller will talk about the technical aspects of Jack's photography equipment.

 More about Jack Stuler